kavya-yerrabandi/MovieRecommendationSystem/readme.md

 ## Introduction
-This is a simple project which experiments on various movie recommendation techniques using python data processing packages
+This is a simple project which experiments on movie recommendation techniques using python data processing packages

 ### Data
-The dataset has been obtained from https://www.kaggle.com/tmdb/tmdb-movie-metadata#tmdb_5000_movies.csv It mainly consists of the following columns:
+The dataset has been obtained from https://www.kaggle.com/tmdb/tmdb-movie-metadata#tmdb_5000_movies.csv.
+It mainly consists of the following columns:
 - budget
 - genres